Nda-Isaiah, The Unforgettable Benefactor

 So, LEADERSHIP decided to give Burji an award, in recognition of these wonderful strides, without even informing most of the awardees, including Burji, about it.
 It was from friends who saw Burji’s pictures and story in the newspaper that started drawing his attention to it.
 I was impressed that Oga Sam could do that to Burji, without collecting a dime from him or even serving him any notice.
 I therefore sent the message thanking him for it, telling him it further gives the lie to the many who thought media houses present awards only to people who could pay for it.
 Rather than replying, Oga Sam called to thank me for what he called the encouraging words, and assured me he was going to continue in that noble direction.
 This was on Tuesday last week.

-Oga Sam is a different thing to different people.
-You cannot reach the heights he did without having a retinue of disciples, friends, well wishers and of course, implacable enemies.
+Oga Sam was a different thing to different people.
+You cannot reach the heights he did without having a retinue of disciples, friends, well-wishers and of course, implacable enemies.
 But in my entire sojourn as a journalist, a career spanning almost three decades, the one person who has played the biggest role was Mr. Nda-Isaiah.

 But without getting my authorization, Balogun called Oga Sam on phone and asked him to hold on for me.
 When he heard I was the person on the line, he expressed disappointment that I had abandoned him.
 I apologized and told him what I wanted.
 Rather than granting the request, Oga Sam asked me to meet him at home for dinner.